-Talent International Institute has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the Minister of Education.
+Talent International Institute has agreed to observe and be bound by the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 published by NZQA.
 Copies of the Code are available on request from this institution or from the NZQA website.

 Health and Travel Insurance

 All international students must have current Travel and Health Insurance while studying in New Zealand.
-You need to bring or send us your insurance certificate when you enrol or if you do not have insurance we will organise it for you.
+You need to bring or send us your insurance certificate when you enrol or, if you do not have insurance we can organise this for you.

 Eligibility for health services